Small models.

 71 languages.
 26 scripts.
 Three tokenizers.
 Two model families arriving.

 AENEA is a family of small language models designed from first principles for factual determinism.
 Prelude-1 proved the thesis.
-Now we're building Prelude-2 (multilingual reasoning) and Overture-1 (advanced reasoning & code) on the QT_V.2 tokenizer family.
+Prelude-4 is surpassing it.
+The Factual Crystallisation Hypothesis is rewriting how we understand when small models achieve reliable factual recall.

 The Journey